lohriialo/indesign-scripting-python/README.md

 # Does Python Scripting also works in Photoshop and Illustrator?
 The short answer is yes ideally it should, because Photoshop and Illustrator also exposes it's scripting api via COM just like InDesign.
 Ive not had a chance to try it yet on Photoshop or Illustrator, see it for yourself!

+`**Note: InDesign does not officially support Python Scripting, if you ran into issues or bugs you're on your own.
+Feel free to dicuss bugs/issues using the "Issues" tracker in this repository`